Skip to content

 Material versatility can affect its abilities within a single project.
 For instance, adhesive conductive materials can bond while transferring heat or electricity.

+a.
 LIQUID ADHESIVE

 Regarding versatility, many liquid adhesives are conductive and can transfer heat or electricity while maintaining an adhesive bond.
 Yet, this is the same as adhesive tape, and for many assemblies, either will function.
 It’s also worth noting that liquid adhesive is not the proper joining method for all joint types.